liberland/Grants-Program-central-bank/applications/algoritmic-central-bank.md

 ### Overview

-Please provide the following:

-Algorithmic Central Bank
+**Algorithmic Central Bank**
 A solution to generate open-source stablecoin that is fully trustless, auditable, and algorithmic.
 The first of its kind in the Polkadot environment, chronically thirsty for good stablecoins.
 We have already built this solution and have operated it for four years on [https://rootstock.io/], a side chain of BTC.
 Going to expand to Polkadot.

 ### Project Details